 How it all started

 The idea of Kat’s Closet came along in fall 2013 in a community college coding class.
-As a final project for this class, we had to create a working e-commerce website.
+As a final project for this class, I had to create a working e-commerce website.
 Kat’s Closet was officially born.
-The idea kept bugging me because I felt like it could hold real possibility, but I had no inventory to get started.
+The idea kept bugging me because I felt like it held real possibility in becoming a company, but I had no inventory to get started.
 Two months later, I took out a small business loan from my parents and got to buying.

 I had my first trunk show in the fall and it took off like I never could have expected.
 Though direct sales companies had been around and doing parties for a long time, this was the first time women in my area had ever been to a clothing party.
 It simply didn’t exist yet.
 I started booking parties, two, three, four days a week.
 It was much more work than I could handle.
 It took about an hour and a half to set everything up and about an hour to tear it back down.
 Not to mention, loading it in and out of my dad’s Ford Expedition.
 My arm muscles were starting to show, right along with the bags under my eyes.

 Slowly, internet traffic started to pick up and orders were rolling in.
 At first, I recognized the names from people who had visited the Trunk Shows in the past and not long after that, I had no clue who the women were on the orders.
-People were telling their friends, who were telling their friends, who were telling their friends, and before I knew it I had an alive company.
+People were telling their friends, who were telling their friends, who were telling their friends, and before I knew it I had a company that was alive and thriving.
 Not just a working website, but an actual following.

 I grew tired of the Trunk Shows, but I LOVED the people.
 Being stuck on a computer all the time and fulfilling orders is not all that it’s cracked up to be.
 I started looking into storefronts, but as a 19 year old there really wasn’t much I could afford.
 Actually, I couldn’t afford anything.
 I was super discouraged because I wanted Kat’s Closet to grow, but I could not figure out what the next step was.
 On one of my late night Pinterest binges of looking at store front ideas, a Fashion Truck popped up in my feed.